Donna Jean Godchaux: Life and career

 Godchaux was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead in 1994, and was inducted into the Alabama Music Hall of Fame in 2016.

 Godchaux died from cancer at a Nashville hospice, on November 2, 2025, at the age of 78.

 Personal life

-Godchaux married keyboardist Keith Godchaux in 1970, several years before they joined the Grateful Dead.
+Godchaux married keyboardist Keith Godchaux in 1970, the year before they joined the Grateful Dead.

 In 1981, Donna Godchaux married bass player David Mackay, but professionally remained Donna Jean Godchaux until her death.

 Godchaux had one son from each of her two marriages.
 Her older son, Zion Godchaux, was born in 1974.
 Her younger son, Kinsman MacKay, is also a musician.
 Zion and Kinsman are in a band called BoomBox.

 At the time of her death, she was survived by her husband, David MacKay; her son Kinsman MacKay, and his wife, Molly; her son Zion Godchaux and his son, Delta; her sister, Gogi Clark; and her brother, Ivan Thatcher.